-You have to respect anyone or anything that refers to itself in the third person.
-And The Gambia is a deserving recipient of said respect.
-As far as an African nation goes, travel here is trouble free, easy and safe.
+You have to respect anyone or anything that refers to itself in the third person, and "The Gambia" is a deserving recipient of this respect.
+As far as an African nation goes, travel here is trouble-free, easy and safe.

-As well as referring to itself in the third person it has also starting to refer to itself as The Smiling Coast of Africa, a reflection of its cultural diversity, safety for travellers and established tourism industry.
+The Gambia has also started to refer to itself as "The Smiling Coast of Africa" – a reflection of its cultural diversity, safety for travelers and established tourism industry.

-To be fair though, The Gambia is short for The Republic of Gambia named after The River Gambia, but now referred to as The Gambia.
+To be fair, The Gambia is short for The Republic of The Gambia named after The River Gambia, but now referred to as "The Gambia".

-Travellers are increasingly targets for thieves so never leave your luggage or valuables unattended; lock your car when not in attendance and do not leave any valuables or documents in unsecured hotel rooms or cars.
+Travelers are increasingly targets for thieves so never leave your luggage or valuables unattended; lock your car when not in attendance and do not leave any valuables or documents in unsecured hotel rooms or cars.
 Pretty basic safety and security stuff really.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.